The Manson File: Reception and analysis

 The book is a revisionist take on Manson.
 Scholar Chris Mathews wrote about the book in the context of Satanism and neo-Nazism's connection, writing that The Manson File was "an unabashedly pro-Manson collection of the killer’s writing presented as the authentic voice of a counterculture icon".
 An academic analysis described it as a revisionist book and one of that books that reawakened the "dichotomy of the antihero" about Manson in 1980s.
 Academic Jeffrey Kaplan listed it as one of "the more interesting Manson books".
 Spencer Sunshine noted it as having the first significant reprinting of the works of the neo-Nazi James Mason, later the author of the significant neo-Nazi book Siege.
-Siege (the magazine the book was based on) being reprinted in the book resulted in a new interest in Mason's work.
+Excerpts from Siege (the magazine the book was based on) being reprinted in the book resulted in a new interest in Mason's work.

 The book received reviews from several magazines after its release.
 Mick Mercer, writing for the music magazine Melody Maker, said of the book that it "demands some understanding, stripping away layer upon layer of unwarranted legendary status, by concentrating on an irritating phenomena called Fact".
 He argued that the book actually demythologized Manson by revealing his works to be poor and his life story to be "dull, that of an aimless drifter".
 Thomas Lyttle, reviewing the book in the magazine bOING bOING, said the book "shed[s] considerable light on both a period and a person who will continue to be judged for generations to come", and said it tried to shed light on the reality behind the cliche; he called it "disturbing though captivating [...] certainly none of it is boring", presenting its subject matter "without very much qualification or annotation".
 He said that unlike earlier works, which presented the Mason Family as opportunistic, the book presented them as having a quasi-religious outlook and complicated ethics system.